top of page

 Men struggle too — just quietly

 Men experience stress, anxiety, depression, burnout, relationship difficulties, life transitions, grief, and low self-esteem just as anyone else does.
 But because of stigma, many stay silent.
 That silence can take a toll on both emotional and physical wellbeing.
+Talking doesn’t mean losing strength — it means reclaiming it.

 Why it’s okay (and healthy) to speak up

-1. You don’t have to have it all together.
 Life throws challenges at all of us.
 Struggling doesn’t mean you’re weak — it means you’re human.

-2. Bottling things up often makes them heavier.
 Keeping emotions inside can build stress and make problems feel bigger.
 Sharing your worries can provide relief and clarity.

-3. Talking gives you choice and control.
 When you understand what’s going on internally, you can decide what you want to change — rather than feeling stuck or overwhelmed.

-4. Counselling isn’t about being “broken.”
 It’s a space to feel heard without judgment.
 Many men find it’s the first time they can be honest about how they feel without needing to “perform” strength.

 Breaking the stigma — one conversation at a time